-On the one hand, they want to talk about things like spirituality or things like the power of setting intentions, or a powerful energy healing experience, but they don’t want to be dismissed.
+On the one hand, you might want to talk about things like spirituality or the power of setting intentions, or a powerful energy healing experience, but you don’t want to be dismissed.
 I get that.
 First hand.

 This “woo woo” idea has so many layers and I want to break it apart.
 What is that fear actually about?